Fundamentals of Surface and Nanoscale Science

 |UE||2||Exercise to Fundamentals of Surface and Nanoscale Science||

 |dates in groups|

 Learning and Teaching Methods

-Class room presentation, lecture notes, exercise sheets, lab tours, supplementary literature.
+Class room beamer presentation, blackboard work, lecture notes, question sheets, lab visits, supplementary literature.

 - K. Oura, V.G.
 Lifshits, A.A.
 Saranin, A.V.
 Zotov, M. Katayama "Surface Science", Springer, Berlin 2003; ISBN 3-540-00545-5; department library.
 (Comprehensive introduction to surface science; very good overview.
 Provides the base for the 'surface' part of the course.)